Malcom Adu Ares

-Malcom Abdulai Ares Djaló (Note: He has been referred to as Adu Ares, Adu Malcom, Malcom Adu, Malcom Ares and Malcom Djalo.) (born 12 October 2001) is a Spanish professional footballer who plays as a winger for SD Eibar.
+Malcom Abdulai Ares Djaló (Note: He has been referred to as Adu Ares, Adu Malcom, Malcom Adu, Malcom Ares and Malcom Djalo.) (born 12 October 2001) is a Spanish professional footballer who plays as a winger for Eibar.

 Career

-Born in Bilbao, Biscay to a Basque father and mother originally from Guinea-Bissau (Note: Stated as Guinea in some sources.) (his cousin Álvaro Djaló is also a footballer) Ares began his career locally with SD Deusto, Danok Bat CF, SD Indautxu and Santutxu FC, where his talent drew the attention of Athletic Bilbao.
-Having played one season at senior level with Santutxu he joined the Lions in the summer of 2021, aged 19, and was initially assigned to their farm team, CD Basconia of the Tercera División RFEF (fifth tier).
+Born in Bilbao, Biscay to a Basque father and mother originally from Guinea-Bissau (Note: Stated as Guinea in some sources.) (his cousin Álvaro Djaló is also a footballer) Ares began his career locally with Deusto, Danok Bat, Indautxu and Santutxu, where his talent drew the attention of Athletic Bilbao.
+Having played one season at senior level with Santutxu he joined the Lions in the summer of 2021, aged 19, and was initially assigned to their farm team, Basconia of the Tercera División RFEF (fifth tier).

 Ares's good form, as well as a need for reinforcements in the squad of the club's reserve team, Bilbao Athletic – struggling to survive in the 2021–22 Primera División RFEF – saw him promoted mid-season, and he continued to perform impressively at the higher (third) level while helping the team avoid relegation.